Board of Directors

 Molly is the Farm Director of the Minnesota Food Association's Big River Farm in Marine on St Croix.
 In this capacity she manages all of the farm operations including organic certification, record keeping, facility and equipment maintenance, annual operations budget, greenhouse production and employee supervision.
 Prior to her work at MFA she was employed at Gardens of Eagan in Northfield, MN, as well as at farms in South Dakota and Colorado.

 Associate Director, University of Minnesota Regional Sustainable Development Partnership

 Greg is the associate director for local foods and sustainable agriculture with the University of Minnesota Regional Sustainable Development Partnerships.
 He focuses on connecting agricultural and local food innovators in Greater Minnesota with University of Minnesota resources and expertise.
 His projects help drive community resiliency with focuses on issues like passive solar greenhouses, permaculture design, perennial agriculture and strengthening rural grocery stores.

-Jared is the Produce Specialist with The Food Group food bank in New Hope, MN where he coordinates both the Fruits of the City program and the Garden Gleaning Project.
-Through his work, Jared coordinates Minnesota apple producers, residential fruit tree owners, gardeners, farmer’s markets, and volunteer gleaners in an effort to support Minnesota food shelves with increased access to fresh, healthy, and local foods.
-He also partners with communities to establish publicly accessible orchards and gardens and works to provide resources that assist growers and food shelves in improving access to healthy foods.
+Jared Walhowe serves as Program Coordinator for the Healthy Foods, Healthy Lives Institute and the Minnesota Food Charter Network.
+He focuses on promoting healthy food access by supporting communications for the statewide Network as well as sustainability efforts.
+Previously, Jared served as the Produce Specialist with The Food Group, where he coordinated Minnesota apple producers, residential fruit tree owners, gardeners, farmer’s markets, and volunteer gleaners in an effort to support Minnesota food shelves with increased access to fresh, healthy, and local foods.
 As a member of the MISA Board, he is committed to promoting collaborative efforts at the intersection of rural and urban communities that support local growers while increasing access to local foods for all Minnesotans.